FNNDSC/miniChRIS-docker/README.md

 docker pull $dock_image
 ```

-For more examples, see https://github.com/FNNDSC/minimake/wiki/Add-Plugins
+For more examples, see https://github.com/FNNDSC/miniChRIS/wiki/Add-Plugins

 # Github Actions

-*Minimake* can be used as a step in Github Actions workflows to spin up
+*miniChRIS* can be used as a step in Github Actions workflows to spin up
 an ephermeral instance of the ChRIS backend and its ancillary services
 for the purpose of end-to-end testing.